-As explained more fully in the statement of directors' responsibilities set out on page 5, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+As (explained more fully in the statement of directors responsibilities set, out on page 5, the directors are responsible for the preparation of the first page 15, the directors are responsible for the preparation of the first page 15 the directors are responsibility is to audit and expression opinion on the financial statements in accordance with applicable (aw and international standards on Auditing (UK and Ireland).
+Those standards require to to comply with the Auditing Practices (Board's Ethical Standards for Auditors.